 Saudi Arabia has gained momentum as a sport-event destination in recent years.
 Hosting competitions in motorsports, soccer, boxing, tennis, and wrestling as some of their highlights.
-Despite the attraction of world athletes and teams joining the Saudi sports scene, the golf world brought up the argument of Saudi’s history with human-rights violations, taking this factor deeply into consideration when making the decision to stay in the PGA Tour.
-Many players stated that the generous appearance fees offered by the Super League will not convince them to take part because of ethical reasons, and to ensure and maintain the legacy of the PGA Tour.
+Despite the attraction of world athletes and teams joining the Saudi sports scene, the golf world brought up the argument of Saudi’s history with human rights violations, taking this factor deeply into consideration when making the decision to stay in the PGA Tour.
+Many players stated that the generous appearance fees offered by LIV will not convince them to take part because of ethical reasons, and to ensure and maintain the legacy of the PGA Tour.
 However, several players have expressed themselves about the potential of the establishment of the new league.

-What’s the players point of view?
+What’s the player's point of view?

 Bryson Dechambeau, commonly referred to as the heaviest hitter on the PGA tour and among the 15 best players in the world, was said to be the face of the project.
-He was offered an appearance fee of over 100 million dollars, but recently commented that he will not follow through.
+He was offered an appearance fee of over 100 million dollars but recently commented that he will not follow through.
 He stated that the reason for staying in the US circuit was to continue competing against the best players in the world, reassuring his commitment to the PGA Tour.